EXECUTION SENTIMENT INDEX

-Accumulation index allows an elegant and detailed view of the trading that is being done based on ticket and trade execution.
-That allows a significant view into the market participant behavior based on compositing types and quantity of trade executions.
-When combined with analysis of the component tools like actual dollars added or withdrawn from markets, it is possible to see details underlying the market's character in ways that no other tools can easily provide.
+The Execution Sentiment Index allows a detailed view of the trading done based on ticket and trade execution.
+This allows a significant evaluation of the market participant behavior based on compositing types and quantity of trade executions.

 When combined with the analysis of the component tools like actual dollars added or withdrawn (DFI) from markets, it is possible to see details underlying the market's character in ways that no other tool can quickly provide.
 For example, it is possible to have an extreme Execution Sentiment Index occurring into a price low and dropping prices signaling activity by investors appearing intensely on the order book's ask side and in high quantity - therefore a potential sign of accumulation/inflection point for reversal.